0xPavlov/0xPavlov/README.md

 ### Hi 👋

-I'm Daniel and currently a computer science student at the Technical University of Munich and in my limited free time i enjoy tinkering on my personal projects, feel free to check out the various repositories on here.
+I'm Daniel and currently a computer science student at the Technical University of Munich and in my free time i enjoy working on my personal projects, feel free to check out the various repositories on here.

 Here are some of the interesting things i do:
 * [neuroTUM](neurotum.com)